Olga Lengyel: Legacy

 In 1954 she moved to Cuba with her second husband Gustav Aguire, which they had to flee during the Cuban revolution in 1959.
 The property of US citizens has been expropriated by the Cuban government, including their art collection.
 Claims for return were always ignored.

 In New York in 1962, Lengyel donated the Memorial Library, which is dedicated to commemorating the Holocaust, under the care of the State University of New York in Manhattan.
 In her will, she bequeathed her property in Manhattan and the right to the art collection to the Memorial Library.

 Following the political détente between the US and Cuba in 2015, the legal claims to the art collection were memorialized by the Memorial Library.
 According to the list drawn up by Lengyel, the collection includes works by Hans Memling, Anthony van Dyck, Francisco Goya and Edgar Degas.

-In 2006, the Memorial Library began the Holocaust Educator Network, a national program for teachers committed to Holocaust education, especially in rural schools and small towns, in partnership with the National Writing Project's Rural Sites Network.